 The athletes' apparent warning follows a State Department travel alert for American Olympic enthusiasts who plan to travel to Sochi, as well as a warning specifically for LGBT-identifying travelers.
 It all indicates that the threat of an attack remains high, despite a discussion between President Barack Obama and Russian President Vladimir Putin on how to best have a safe Olympics.
 Still, the caution may be overblown, as Bustle reported:

 But the International Olympic Committee is not concerned about the latest threats against the Winter Games, which run from Feb.
 7 until Feb.
-23. While the IOC says it takes security very seriously, it says these kinds of email are “everyday” and “normal” to get before each Olympics:“(We will) pass on any credible information to the relevant security services.
-However, in this case, it seems like the email sent to the Hungarian Olympic Committee contains no threat and appears to be a random message from a member of the public.”
+23. While the IOC says it takes security very seriously, it says these kinds of email are “everyday” and “normal” to get before each Olympics:

 The increasing tension about terrorism at the Sochi Olympics has not been brushed off by all the athletes, though.
 U.S. Olympic speed skater Tucker Fredricks, has asked his family to stay at home to watch him compete because of terror threats.
 Fredricks says he doesn’t want to worry about the safety of his wife and parents at the Games, instead focusing his full attention on his sport.

 Scott Blackmun, chief executive of the U.S. Olympics Committee, said the group is working to ensure athlete's safety in Russia, and is working with the State Department and local law enforcement.
 The U.S. Olympic Committee has also advised athletes to enroll in the State Department's traveler program.